GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     Awk is mostly used for pattern scanning and processing.
 It searches one or more files to see if they contain lines that match with the specified patterns and then perform the associated actions.

-???+ "WHAT CAN WE DO WITH AWK?"
+???+ circle-info "WHAT CAN WE DO WITH AWK?"

       1. AWK Operations:
          -  Scans a file line by line